Mistaking them for thieves, CISF personnel thrash Antop Hill residents

-Two CISF guards had pulled up three men for trying to enter the government colony in the area on a motorcycle and the other two were allegedly assaulted for trying to intervene and save them; all five are residents of the colony
+Two CISF guards had pulled up three men for trying to enter the Mumbai government colony on a motorcycle; two others were allegedly assaulted for trying to intervene and save them

 Five people were allegedly assaulted by Central Industrial Security Force (CISF) personnel at the Central Government employees Society (CGS) Colony in Antop Hill around 11 pm on Sunday, after a couple of guards deployed at the entrance of the colony mistook three of them for thieves.
 The other two men were beaten up for trying to prevent the CISF personnel from thrashing the trio.